christian-gerard/tokyo-omakase/README.md

 ## Welcome Page

-After logging in, you will be prompted to either login or create a new account.
+After starting the program, you will be prompted to either login or create a new account.

 ### Login
 To login to an existing account, enter 'l' and press enter.
 It will then prompt you to 'Enter User Name', enter in your username (including capitalization) and hit enter.
 If your account does not exist you will be prompted to choose between login and creating a user.